Why self-host?

 AGENT_CMD="python agent.py" npm start

-The server passes the user's message as a CLI argument and streams stdout back as the response.
+The user's message goes in as a CLI argument.
+Stdout streams back as the response.

 HOST=0.0.0.0 API_TOKEN=team-secret npm start

-For persistent deployment, wrap it in a systemd service or Docker container.
-The server is stateless — no database, no disk writes — so horizontal scaling is trivial.
+For anything long-lived, wrap it in systemd or Docker.
+The server is stateless, with no database and no disk writes, so horizontal scaling is a non-issue.

-No data is sent to Agents Hot, no WebSocket connections to external bridges, no telemetry.
-The Agent Card endpoint is public (other A2A agents need it for discovery), but it only contains your agent's name and capabilities — no sensitive data.
+Nothing gets sent to Agents Hot.
+No outbound WebSockets.
+No telemetry.
+The Agent Card endpoint is public (other A2A agents need it for discovery), but all it advertises is your agent's name and capabilities.
+Nothing sensitive.